temcocontrols/T3000Webview/README.md

         args->put_Cancel(true);
     }

-## How to send data from C++ webview2 to this HVAC Drawer ( Used in T3000 software to send inputs changes to the drawer objects )
+## How to send data from C++ webview2 to HVAC Drawer ( Used in T3000 software to send inputs changes to the drawer objects )

 You can use the webview pointer that has defined in the `How to run this tool in C++ webview2` section step `3`, in line #33 in particular.
 Here is an example how we used it to send the T3000 input value changes to this app